Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/properties/strands.rst

   So they are not visible through ray-transparent materials or in a ray mirror (you can use *Environment Mapping* for that).
 - Have shape problems if they are rendered with a greater width.
-- Cannot carry a UV-Texture along the strand.
+- Cannot carry a UV texture along the strand.

 .. rubric:: Polygon strands

 - Work well with greater width, so you can use them as an alternative to billboards because the strands may have an animated shape.
-- Can be textured with a UV-Texture along the strands.
+- Can be textured with a UV texture along the strands.
 - Are seen by ray tracing.